hcgulick/BTO_sci/README.md

 The Background and Transient Observer science code

 Includes:
-- GRB and magnetar estimates
+- GRB and magnetar event rate estimates